aleph0io/aws-api-key-tag-context-lambda-authorizer/README.md

 Applications can append subscription ID, user ID, and other metadata to API Keys at key creation time.
 Next, they can make these data available in [access logs](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-mapping-template-reference.html) via the `$context` request parameter.
 Finally, they can report usage to using a [lambda log subscription filter](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SubscriptionFilters.html#LambdaFunctionExample) on the access logs.

+### Multitenant Usage Tracking

+It's important to provide customers with up-to-date usage information, particularly for APIs with hard quotas or metered billing.
+When multiple customers are using the same API, adding customer IDs to access logs allows for real-time usage information simply through log analysis.

+## Recommended Developer Workflow

+Authentication and Authorization are complex, so finding a (preferably simple) developer workflow that allows total control over deployment lifecycle is key.
+Find a proposed developer workflow below.

+* **Fork this repo.** Needs differ, so keeping a separate copy to customize is useful.
+At the very least, this will allow total control over CI/CD.
+* **Maintain a branch for each deployed Lambda authorizer.** This ensures that different authorizers with different logic are kept separate.
+* **Use Continuous Delivery to deploy updates.** Enable CD on each branch by copying and modifying `.github/workflows/deployment.yml.example` to run on pushes to the appropriate branch(es).
+Individual branches can be updated separately, giving the user total control over deployment lifecycle.
+* **Deploy to a fixed Lambda Alias.** Configure a non-production API stage to use this alias, which allows easy testing.
+* **Promote manually.** Configure the production API stage to use a different alias, e.g., `prod`.
+After testing is complete, point the `prod` alias at the same version as `stag`, thus promoting the staging code to production.

+The authorizer and CloudFormation template support this workflow out of the box.

 ## Customization

 ### CloudFormation Parameters